jethrokuan/fzf/README.md

 * find and cd into sub-directories
 * find and open files

+All functions

-All functions are lazily-loaded to keep shell startup time fast and have key bindings that are compatible with fish.
+* are lazily-loaded to keep shell startup time down
+* have key bindings that are compatible with fish's default bindings

 Heavily adapted from @hauleth's PR.

 Note that the `fzf` utility has its [own out-of-the-box fish plugin](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
 What sets this plugin apart is that it has a couple more integrations, most notably tab completion, and will probably be updated more frequently.
 They are not compatible so either use one or the other.
 ## Install